aurbano/react-ds/README.md

 #### `style` *(Optional)*

 If you want to override the styles for the selection area, you can either pass any styles here, or use css and declare any styles on the `.react-ds-border` class.

+The styles are merged, so you can override just one property if you need (typically the `zIndex`).

 The default styles are: